zhangjing1016/test-blog/_posts/2018-11-7-blog-philosophy.md

 # Be a producer, not a consumer

 ![maker](/images/maker.jpg)
-*photographers are makers -- how 'bout you?*
+*photographers are makers -- how about you?*

 One of the most important lifestyle changes you can make is to dedicate yourself to being a producer instead of a consumer.
 As articles like this one at [Lifehacker](https://lifehacker.com/5887345/start-every-day-as-a-producer-not-a-consumer) or this one at [HackTheEntrepreneur](https://hacktheentrepreneur.com/consumer-to-producer/) show, making instead of consuming is the fastest way for you to find true financial freedom.